Torii, O-Torii

 Mentioned in another post, the torii is a simple gate leading to a shrine (vs the more substantial gates).
 Simple because it's just 2 upright poles with 2 crossbars across the top.
 But of course, you can still do a lot with a simple design.

 You can make it really big, like this 12 meter high O-torii at Meiji-Jingu in Tokyo.
 This is made of cypress, and is 1500 years old.
 I don't know why some are O-torii, and some just torii, but I suspect it has to do with size and significance.
-This should give you an idea of the size of this

 one.
 (Baker)

-by lush foliage, as here at Ryoan-ji in Kyoto.
+Paint it a brilliant vermillion, surrounded by lush foliage, as here at Ryoan-ji in Kyoto.

 Another option is to stack 'em up, making a tunnel effect, as in the Zeniarai-Benten shrine in Kamakura.